Frequently asked questions

 Q Do donkey walks still go ahead if it rains?

 A The donkeys don't like rain and may have to postpone if it's raining heavily.
-Please check with us prior to setting off if it's looking like it might rain heavily.
+Please check with us prior to setting off if it's looking like it might rain heavily as it's likely we'll have to postpone your walk to another day.
 Just call 07929 871465 on the morning of your visit (don't call the landline as we're outside all day and won't get your message in time)

 Q What's the cancellation policy?